QuantumFluxAlgo/prism-apex-tool/README.md

 - Vitest pulls in the map via the `vite-tsconfig-paths` plugin (see the shared `vitest.config.ts` family), and Node-based setups/scripts load `tsconfig-paths/register` (e.g., `apps/api/test.setup.ts`).
 - Update `tsconfig.paths.json` whenever folders move; the rest follows automatically.

-## Ports & Env
-See [docs/ports-and-env.md](docs/ports-and-env.md) for guidance on API and dashboard port variables.

----
-**From:** `apex/README.md`

-# Apex Trader Funding Integration

-**Purpose:** Centralized documentation for evaluation, funded accounts, payouts, and platforms.

-**From:** `apex/platforms/README.md`

-# Apex Platform Options

-Overview of supported platforms: Rithmic/NinjaTrader, Tradovate/TradingView, WealthCharts.

----
-**From:** `docs/ARCHITECTURE_OVERVIEW.md`

-# Prism-Apex Architecture Overview (Tickets-Only Brain)

-Prism-Apex is the **brain** for operator-assisted trading on Apex Trader Funding accounts.
-We generate levels, guardrails, and tickets so a human operator can execute manually inside Tradovate.
-The platform never places an order or liquidates via API.

----

 ## Core Flow (Yahoo → DB → ORR → Tickets → Dashboard)
 1. **Yahoo delayed feed → DB** — background jobs pull ≈15-minute delayed data from the Yahoo Finance API and load it into Postgres.
 2. **Derived series in DB** — ORR and its namesake strategies read bar/VWAP/ATR series stored in the DB (no direct market-side API required).